Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

-In this section, we first present the notion of fingerprint and {\em Lyndon-based factorization} \cite{10.2307/1970044}, a factorization of a string which is defined starting from the well-known Lyndon factorization denoted by $\CFL$.
-The acronym $\CFL$ was used for the first time in \cite{duval1983factorizing}, and built using the initial letters of the authors' surname of the \textit{Lyndon factorization} (Chen, Fox, and Lyndon).
-Then, we provide details of \texttt{lyn2vec}.
+In this section, we present the well-known \textit{Lyndon factorization} and some variants that have been recently introduced.
+The Lyndon factorization will be denoted by the acronym $\CFL$, used for the first time in~\cite{duval1983factorizing} and built using the initial letters of the surnames of the authors introducing this factorization~\cite{10.2307/1970044}.
+Then, the related notion of \textit{fingerprint} and the \texttt{lyn2vec} method will be presented.
+Observe that \texttt{lyn2vec} is the name we give to the different Lyndon-based sequence embeddings: it is indeed a tool implementing various representations.